rootVIII/proxy_requests/README.md

 <br><br>
 Then it recursively attempts to make a request if the initial request with a proxy is unsuccessful
 <br><br>
-Runs on Linux and Windows- may take a moment to run depending on current proxy
+Runs on Linux and Windows-<b>may take a moment to run depending on current proxy</b>
 <br><br>
 Pass it a fully qualified URL when inializing an instance:
 <br><br>